Plastics don’t belong in the food scraps bin. Please do your part and Sort It Out.

-Using UBC recycling stations to sort food scraps and recyclables out of the garbage means these materials will be used again, and not sent to the landfill.
-You’ll see the Sort it Out stations conveniently placed in buildings and other locations around campus.
+At UBC, we separate most of our waste into four streams: food scraps, containers, paper and garbage.
+Using UBC recycling stations to sort food scraps and recyclables out of the garbage means these materials will be reused and diverted from landfills.
+You’ll see Sort it Out stations conveniently placed across campus.

-To achieve this, we need the help of everyone in the UBC community to ensure that recyclable and compostable items are placed in the proper bins and not just dumped into the garbage.
+To achieve this, we need the help of everyone in the UBC community to ensure that recyclable and compostable items are sorted in the proper bins.

 Do your part and Sort It Out.

 Sort It Out Game